The Lofts at Beacon Gallery

 drawing.
 Claybord by Ampersand,

-surfaces for ink work.
-The surface is slick and smooth and just
+of the coolest surfaces for ink work.
+The surface is slick and smooth

-absorbent enough to take and hold the ink.
-If you want to recover
+and just absorbent enough to take and hold the ink.
+If you want to

-whites, simply scratch through the clay coating and voila!
-You have a
+recover whites, simply scratch through the clay coating and voila!
+You

-pure uncompromised white again.
-Any sharp scraping tool, from blade to
+have a pure uncompromised white again.
+Any sharp scraping tool, from

 Artists love to find new surfaces, tools and methods